site logo

 INTERNATIONAL SERVICE OPERATED JOINTLY BY ALSA and Rede Expressos

-Four or five journeys each way every day.
+Five or six journeys each way every day.
 Check websites.
 Several stops in Porto including the airport.

-FLIXBUS - PORTO - VIGO - SANTIAGO DE COMPOSTELA
+FLIXBUS - PORTO (Campanhã) - VIGO - SANTIAGO DE COMPOSTELA

 Three journeys daily with FLIXBUS these also stop at Porto Airport.
 There are also direct services between Braga and Vigo.

-As in Portugal, Spanish holidays are not ‘moved’ and are held on the given date regardless of the day of the week.
+Portuguese and Spanish holidays are not ‘moved’ and are held on the given date regardless of the day of the week.
 Also, there are many local holidays and festivals.
-Particularly in rural areas, bus service may not operate on these days.
+In rural areas, bus service may not operate on these days.
 Do check locally if making an important journey.

 For an alphabetical list of places in the Algarve, please click here.